 The duty to make adjustments applies to all of the school’s activities and the decisions that are made by teachers and staff including:

 your child is disadvantaged by a practice or rule because of their disability or the failure to provide an aid and

 it’s reasonable to make the changes or provide the aid to remove the disadvantage

 When something is a reasonable adjustment to make

 Whether something is reasonable depends on things like:

-- the cost of making the change or providibng the aid
+the cost of making the change or providing the aid

 The duty to make reasonable adjustments in education is 'anticipatory'.
 This means schools must consider in advance what they need to do to make sure all disabled pupils can access and participate in the education and other benefits, facilities and services they provide for their pupils.

 It’s the school who must pay if they make reasonable adjustments and they are never allowed to charge you for them.